codepongo/nbugtrack/README.md

 This is:

-* Simple to Use
-* Simple to Setup
+* Simple to Use and Setup
-* Includes a Wiki
+* Includes a Wiki with Markdown formatting
 * Great for Personal Projects (coz, there are no users ;)
 * No Bitching in the Comments Area (coz, there are no comments ;)